-- Culture Drosophila and study different types of mutant Drosophila. - Dissect salivary glands and mount them to observe polytene chromosomes. - Study chromosomal aberrations with examples and solve genetic problems on linkage and crossing over.
+- Culture Drosophila and study different mutants in Drosophila. - Observe and study special chromosomes. - Study chromosomal aberrations with examples and solve genetic problems on linkage and crossing over. - 1.
+Culturing of Drosophila Cleaning and sterilization of culture bottles; Media preparation; Handling of Drosophila; Isolation of virgin flies.
+02 Units

-1. Culturing of Drosophila - Media preparation; Cleaning and sterilization of bottles; Handling of Drosophila ; isolation of virgin flies.
-02 Units 2.
-Study of Drosophila mutants - Body colour mutants; Wing mutants; Eye colour mutants.
+2. Study of Drosophila mutants - Body colour mutants; Wing mutants; Eye colour mutants.
 02 Units 3.
 Mounting of sex comb of Drosophila.
 01 Unit 4.
 Dissection of Salivary glands 02 Units 5.
 Staining and observation of Polytene chromosomes.
 02 Units 6.
 Observation of permanent slides of inversion in salivary gland chromosomes of Drosophila nasuta.
 01 Unit 7.
 Temporary squash preparations of Rhoeo discolor to observe translocation.
 01 Unit 8.
 Induction of polyploidy in Onion root tips.
 01 Unit 9.
 Genetic problems on Linkage and Crossing over 03 Units